-It's great to be a grandfather, but to prove that you are the "best" grandfather must be the acme of satisfaction.
-Mr. J. R. Guilliams demonstrated that he was the best grandfather when he turned in a card of 86 for the Grandfather's Cup at the Glen View Golf Club on Saturday, June 21.
-The same card tied for leadership in the Class B handicap tournament but they did not care to load up "John R's" cup rack too heavy, so they gave that one to the other fellow.
+It's great to be a grandfather, but to prove that you are the "best" grandfather must be the acrue of satisfaction.
+Mr. J. R. Guilliams demonstrated that he was the best grandfather when he turned in a card of 86 for the Grand-Saturday, June 21.
+The same card field for leadership in the Class B handicap tournament but they did not care to load up "John R.'s" cup rack too heavy, so they gave that one to the other fellow.

-It was quite a shock for the old friends of Miss Emma Coy, who had recently greeted her gladly after an absence of about two years because of illness, to learn that she had suddenly passed away on June 22nd as the result of heart trouble.
+It was quite a shock for the old friends of Miss Emma Coy, who had recently greeted her gladly after an absence of about two years because of illness, to learn that she had suddealy passed away on June 22nd as the result of heart trouble.